There are so many things to do in St Petersburg Russia, planning your itinerary can be a little overwhelming at first.

-Visit The Hermitage Museum
+The State Hermitage Museum

-While the word “Hermitage” is almost an oxymoron when you encounter the crowds, over 20,000 on an average day, it is one of the world’s great galleries not to be missed.
+While the word “Hermitage” is almost an oxymoron when you encounter the number of visitors – over 20,000 on an average day, it is one of the world’s great galleries not to be missed.

 Get a Guide for your Hermitage Visit

-The Hermitage Opening Hours:
+The Hermitage Opening Hours